Roboy/RoboyVR/00_sphinx_documentation/documentation/Pabi/2_developer_manual.rst

   /roboy/pabi_angle/<joint_name>

-Meaning at the current state of the model there are four topics with Float32 message type:
+At the current state of the model there are four topics with Float32 message type:

 .. code:: bash